Olly Robbins: Permanent Under-Secretary, FCDO

-Robbins was appointed Permanent Under-Secretary of State at the FCDO on 8 January 2025 for a five year term, succeeding Sir Philip Barton.
+Robbins was appointed Permanent Under-Secretary of State for Foreign Affairs on 8 January 2025 for a five-year term, succeeding Sir Philip Barton.

+Under Robbins, the FCDO underwent staff cuts.
+All directors general and director-level staff were required to reapply for their jobs with reductions to staff expected in 2026.
+On 16 April 2026, Robbins was dismissed over the controversy surrounding Peter Mandelson's appointment as British ambassador to the United States.
+Robbins gave evidence on this issue to the Foreign Affairs Committee on 21 April 2026.
+In July 2026, Robbins initiated legal proceedings over his dismissal, seeking a judicial review.

 Personal life

-Married to Sherry Birkbeck since 2005, Sir Oliver and Lady Robbins have three children.
-He has been described as "one of the tallest men in the British establishment".

-A Freeman of the Leathersellers' Company, Robbins is also a member of the National Liberal Club.
+Robbins has been married to Sherry Birkbeck since 2005.
+They have three children.
+He is a member of the National Liberal Club.

 Honours

 In the 2015 Queen's Birthday Honours, Robbins was appointed a Companion of the Order of the Bath (CB) for public service.
 He was advanced as a Knight Commander of the Order of St Michael and St George in the 2019 Prime Minister's Resignation Honours.